-Yes.
-If you need personal assistance, it's up to you to make sure you have the resources you need.
-Highland Friendship Club staff does not provide personal care assistance services.
-Some activities require one-to-one assistance, and it is beneficial to everyone if personal care assistants or a companion participate to make sure that everyone is able to fully participate in the activity.
+We do not require PCAs to stay.
+However, if you need personal assistance, it's up to you to make sure you have the resources you need.
+Highland Friendship Club staff does not provide personal care assistance.
+Some activities require one-to-one assistance, and it is beneficial to everyone if personal care attendants or a companion participate to make sure that everyone is able to fully participate in the activity.

 What if I forgot to register for a program?
 Can I just show up?

 We ask that you register in advance for programs.
 This helps us plan for the right amount of supplies and staff for the group size.
 However, we understand that things happen.
 Please at least check in or contact us in advance to find out if there is room for you to attend by emailing email@example.com or calling 651-698-4096

 What do I do if I can't come to a program that I registered for?

 Notify HFC ASAP of the cancellation via email at firstname.lastname@example.org or via phone at 651-698-4096.
 Members who make a cancellation 48 hours in advance or more, will receive a credit that may be used at a later date.
 Late cancellations and no-shows will not be given a credit.